Thousand Islands Cruising, Gananoque, Ontario

 On the Tay River, historic Perth is less than 90 minutes southwest of our nation’s capital.
 You can canoe its waterways or hike the riverside trail.
 Spend a while exploring the shops of Gore Street, then pick up cheese and charcuterie from The Perth Cheese Shop (tip: the Highland Blue sheep’s cheese is a local favourite) and a treat from Perth Chocolate Works.
 Enjoy your picnic in pretty Stewart Park with its arched wooden footbridge.

-Next, check out 10 great Canadian road trips you should take at least once.
+Venturing a bit further than these day trips from Ottawa?
+Check out 10 great Canadian road trips everyone should take at least once.